Quick Answer

 Moving Past Challenges in College

 While it feels good to excel, sometimes hitting a bump hurts.
 Most people have marketable skills that can lead to a career but there may be a weakness that can delay progress already made.
 When this happens, it’s best to reach out to the instructor or a college counselor for suggestions.
 They can suggest on-and-off-campus resources that help since getting students to reach their goals is part of their job.
+Many campuses also connect students with workforce development agencies, including programs funded through the Workforce Innovation and Opportunity Act (WIOA), which can provide additional financial and career support at no cost to qualifying adults.

 The college experience is a unique one that can play a big role in a person’s career or chosen occupation.
 Not everyone has the same set of interests and should choose the classes they want based on their desires.
 Even if a person attends a college campus to learn candle-making or play a musical instrument, it enhances their quality of life.
 Not to mention that the experience itself expands their knowledge for the better.